edHelper.com

 By Mary Lynn Bushong

-1 While many people loyal to the Union lived in the South, no group was more supportive of the Union than the African slaves.
-They did not just spy, providing information on plans and troop movements, they also fought for the freedom they earnestly desired.
+1 While many people loyal to the Union lived in the South, no group was more supportive of the Union than African Americans.
+They not only served as spies, providing information on plans and troop movements, but they also fought for the freedom they earnestly desired.

 3 One of the best men who spied for the Union was John Scobell.
 He'd been a slave before the war but was freed before it began.
-Recruited by Allen Pinkerton, the spy master for General George McClellan, he would often slip into Virginia and speak to slaves or leaders among the black community.
+Recruited by Allan Pinkerton, the spy master for General George McClellan, Scobell would often slip into Virginia and speak to slaves or leaders in the black community.
 They would provide information about troop movements and supplies.

 For the complete story with questions: click here for printable